RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/3-User Manual/2-Explorer/1-Tables and items/data-tables/3-manipulating-data-using-tables.md

 ![A screenshot that depicts how a selection icon will appear when the user hovers their mouse over an item row.
 The screenshot is annotated with a red box that indicates the location of the selection circle.](<Data Table Finding Selection Circle.png>)

-Once you select an item, you will see the circle will become filled, and now display a checkmark.
+Once you select an item the circle will become filled, and will now display a checkmark.
 Additionally, the background will be faintly highlighted in grey.

 ![A screenshot that depicts how items appear that ](<Data Table Item Selected.png>)